 This article was originally published 10/23/2013 but has been updated by embedding a video and adding details for comprehensiveness and accuracy.

 38 Ways To Relax And Change Your Imbalanced Thinking

 Támara Hill, MS, LPC

 Támara Hill, MS, NCC, CCTP, LPC, is a licensed therapist and certified trauma professional, in private practice, who specializes in working with children and adolescents who suffer from mood disorders, trauma, and disruptive behavioral disorders.
-She also works with some young and older adults struggling with grief & loss or life transitions.
+She also provides international consultations and works with some young and older adults struggling with grief & loss or life transitions.
 Hill strives to help clients to realize and actualize their strengths in their home environments and in their relationships within the community.
 She credits her career passion to a “divine calling” and is internationally recognized for corresponding literary works as well as appearances on radio and other media platforms.
-She is an author, family consultant, and founder of Anchored in Knowledge.com.
+She is an author, family consultant, and founder of AnchoredinKnowledge.com and Anchored Child & Family Counseling.